RxJS Cheatsheet

 What is RxJS used for?

 RxJS is primarily used for reactive programming for javascript.
-It was created by Ben Lesh in 2015 and follows the reactive paradigm.
+It was created by Ben Lesh in 2015.
+It follows the reactive paradigm.

 Is RxJS hard to learn?